rust-lang/book/src/ch19-01-unsafe-rust.md

 #### Using `extern` Functions to Call External Code

 Sometimes, your Rust code might need to interact with code written in another language.
-For this, Rust has a keyword, `extern`, that facilitates the creation and use of a *Foreign Function Interface (FFI)*.
+For this, Rust has the keyword `extern` that facilitates the creation and use of a *Foreign Function Interface (FFI)*.
 An FFI is a way for a programming language to define functions and enable a different (foreign) programming language to call those functions.